 8. Saturday Agent Q&A Panel – $50

-9. Pre-Conference Edits (submission deadline: February 3) – $80 apiece, up to two
+9. Pre-Conference Edits (submission deadline: August 5) – $80 apiece, up to two editor selections

 Help get your file in shape before you submit it for one or more agent/publisher manuscript critiques and/or query letter pitches with a pre-conference edit by a professional freelance editor.
-They will help you polish your 19-page manuscript sample, 1-page query letter, and 1-page synopsis–for novels and memoirs–or 1-page query letter and 20-page book proposal for nonfiction.
+They will help you polish your 19-page manuscript sample, 1-page query letter, and 1-page synopsis–for novels and memoirs–or 1-page query letter and 20-page book proposal for nonfiction, 1-page query letter and the full manuscript for picture books, or 1-page query letter and 20 single-spaced pages of poetry for poetry collections.
 These freelancers each have many years of experience identifying spelling, grammar, and punctuation problems; opportunities to further develop the fictional story and characters or memoir and nonfiction structure and prose; and ways to improve the query letter, synopsis, and/or book proposal.

 You can register for up to two of these sessions.